iofbim/ifcClass-uniClass/README.md

 ### Matching Rules

 - IFC side: uses class description/definition text; falls back to label if description is empty.
+When `ifc.use_parent_context: true` (default), embeddings and lexical scoring use an augmented text including the IFC class and its parent-chain labels/definitions.
 - Uniclass side: uses title only (no description/notes used).
 - Embeddings: built from the same signals (IFC description/definition vs Uniclass title).